Achigas/note-taker/README.md

 * [Contact](#contact)

 ## General info
 The user can write and save notes and reminders.
 Enter a note title and a note body and hit save.
+The list of notes will appear on the left side.
+If you would like to delete the note, the back end functionality has been added.
+When the delete buttons is clicked and the page is refreshed, the deleted note will not show up any longer.

 ## Screenshots
 ![Note Taker Screenshot](./public/images/Note-taker.png)